Last Updated on

 Behringer is a trusted provider in the industry.
 Comparatively speaking, you get a lot of bang for your buck with the 5-Channel DDM4000.
 You get a bunch of features for a relatively low cost, and this can be great for someone who wants a little more oomph in their DJing without paying for a professional setup.

 The issue here is that costs have to be cut somewhere.
 The build quality of the board and the quality of its screen leave a bit to be desired.
 They aren’t bad, but they could be better—especially if you plan on lugging the mixer around to different venues.
-Some reviews suggest that the screen can go dark, which can be a huge hamper if it happens in the middle of an event.
+Some reviews suggest that the screen can go dark, which can be a huge issue if it happens in the middle of an event.

 But remember that the mixer comes with a lot of features.
 You’ll get a beat-synchronized sampler that lets you operate the mixer without a dedicated DJ controller.
 There are dedicated EQ and gain channels for the microphone, and the built-in FX engine lets you add effects to your voice or the beat live.